NicolasDorier/CancelMSM/docs/BlockTwitter.md

 ![](img/Selenium1.PNG)

-You can then click on the play button.
+You can then click on the `Run all tests` button.

 ![](img/Selenium2.PNG)